lizmat/App-Rak/README.md

 --ignorecase
 ------------

 Flag.
-If specified with a trueish value, indicates that any matching should be done case insensitively.
+If specified, indicates that any matching using a literal string or a regex, should be done case insensitively.
 Default is `False`.

 --ignoremark
 ------------

 Flag.
-If specified with a trueish value, indicates that any matching should be done without consideration of any accents.
+If specified, indicates that any matching using a literal string or a regex, should be done without consideration of any accents.
 Default is `False`.

 --inode=condition
 -----------------